 The boy stands on the stage.
 Silent.
 Mute.
 He cannot speak, yet he has a world to say.
-His arms limp beside him like a shirt hanging to dry on a day too hot with no wind, the sun beating down making everything heavy even that one white linen shirt that always moves in the slightest of breezes like little ripples in a pond now stays still as a statue commemorating, contextualising present with past.
+His arms limp beside him like a shirt hanging out to dry on a day too hot with no wind, the sun beating down, everything heavy, even that one white linen shirt that moves in the slightest breeze.
+He stands still as a statue, commemorating, contextualising present with past.
 The spotlight blinds him.

 The audience disappears before his eyes.
 He is alone now.
 Inside himself.
 Time slows down until things barely seem to move at all.
-The audience caged captured.
-This very instant, this microscopic moment in time, in these too young and powerless arms, in these blind eyes, in this mute voice, the boy holds an impossibility.
+The audience fascinated.
+This very instant, in these too young and powerless arms, in these blind eyes, in this mute voice, the boy holds an impossibility.
 Breathing halts.

 Then he begins.
 Carries and shapes the weight of an entire world.
 For what he feels.
-The audience resists, unwilling to hand over what they remember once shaping carrying in the same way.
-They see reflected their own blindness, their own powerless arms, their own mute voices.
-They see the boy fighting like they fought.
+The audience resists, unwilling to hand over what they remember once shaping and carrying in the same way.
+They see their own blindness reflected, their own powerless arms, their own mute voices.
+They see the boy fighting as they fought.
 With everything he’s got.
-They see he gives it all.

 The boy stands on the stage.
-But he does not wait to be given to.
+But he does not wait to receive.
 He has already taken what is his.
 He is already speaking.
 He can already see.
 His arms are already powerful, already shaping the world to come.
 It is the only way.
 Standing on many shoulders, he trusts with his life, and demands the same.